 Antonio Floriano

-An Italian painter, architect and cartographer.
-In 1545, Floriano was commissioned by the City Councillors of Udine to paint St. Mark and St. Hermacora, the Holy Virgin and Jesus Christ for their council chamber.
-In 1554, he was a member of the Council of the Commune, and the Church of Rualp of Carnia paid him for an altar-piece, sculptured and painted by him.
-The following year he produced his famous ‘bicycle-spoke’ map, with the world divided into the two hemispheres of 36 globe gores.
+In 1545, he was commissioned by the City Councillors of Udine to paint religious scenes on the walls of their council chamber.
+In 1554, Floriano became a member of the Council of the Commune.
+The following year he published his famous ‘bicycle-spoke’ world map, financed by the Doge of Venice.
+Drawing on Gerard Mercator’s double-cordiform precedent of 1538, Floriano divided the world into two hemispheres made up of 36 globe gores.